Terms & Conditions Luxury charter

 The CHARTERER shall re-deliver PEAK to the OWNER at the Place of Re-Delivery free of any debts incurred for the CHARTERER’s account during the Charter Period and in as good a condition as when delivery was taken, except for fair wear and tear arising from ordinary use.
 The CHARTERER may, if he wishes, re-deliver PEAK to the Place of Re-Delivery and disembark prior to the end of the Charter Period but such early re-delivery shall not entitle the CHARTERER to any refund of the Charter Fee.

 a) The CHARTERER shall restrict the cruising of PEAK to within the Cruising Area and to within regions in the Cruising Area in which PEAK is legally permitted to cruise.
 The CHARTERER shall also restrict time under way to an average of six (6) hours per day, unless the Captain, at his sole discretion, agrees to exceed this time.

-b) While the Captain will make all reasonable efforts to accommodate the CHARTERER’s request for a berth; it is understood that the Captain and/or Owner cannot be held liable for the non-allocation of the berth.
+b) While the Captain will make all reasonable efforts to accommodate the CHARTERER’s request for a berth in a harbour other than its home port, it is understood that the Captain and/or Owner cannot be held liable for the non-allocation of berths.